alm818/PackageQuery/README.md

 ### Setup Postgres server and hardware information

 This code needs Postgres v14.7 or higher.
 Configure the file *config.txt* with the appropriate information

-Parameters for Postgres: hostname, port, username, database, password, schema
+Parameters for Postgres: hostname, port, username, database, password, schema (to find these information run psql and then \conninfo)

 Parameters for Hardware information: